 European Road Trips: Scotland’s Highlands & Islands

 Why: Wild, dramatic scenery that will take your breath away, ancient history, local culture…all away from tourist crowds.
 The charms of Scotland are many and varied, but so many tourists (particularly American tourists) tend to stay in the Edinburgh area, maybe making it up to Inverness, but not much further.
 If that’s what you want out of your trip, great!
 But you’ll be missing out on SO much if you do that!
 So rent that car and book your B&Bs, and head for the Highlands.

 Either Edinburgh or Glasgow is a good entry point, and then you should head right up into the Highlands immediately.
 The Glen Torridon area is a nice starting point for really exploring the Highlands, giving you a beautiful drive through pastoral Applecross and over the famous dramatic Bealach na Ba pass.
 And then it’s on to Skye!

-The Isle of Skye is the main Scottish island that many tourists do get to, and it definitely has a ton to offer.
+The Isle of Skye is the main Scottish island that many tourists get to.
+And it definitely has a ton to offer.
 Skye is perfect for an active trip, and the amazing Quiraing and Old Man of Storr hikes are a must if you’re up for it.
-One thing you can do on Skye that’s more off-the-beaten-path is a boat trip over to moody Loch Coruisk, a more isolated area that is absolutely gorgeous.
+One thing you can do on Skye that’s off-the-beaten-path is a boat trip over to moody Loch Coruisk.
+It is a more isolated area that is absolutely gorgeous.